Policy

 - In conjunction with our contractual requirements and Health & Safety policy, we review the necessity for and possible combination of all site visits and external journeys.

-- We are moving towards paperless communication, drawing issue, contract management and archiving.
+- We have adopted paperless communication, drawing issue, contract management and archiving.

 - In the operation of the studio and in the application of our Employment Policy we aim to sustain the health and well-being of our staff.